 The ‘cloud’ refers to an ensemble or collection of servers that act as hosts for information that’s accessible/retrievable from any capable device with an Internet connection.
 Essentially, you can access/edit/delete your data from any online device, similar to email.

-If this is enough information for you to proceed with cloud storage service, then get 100GB with unlimited sharing for just $3.73/month (or 44.84 per year) here.
+If this is enough information for you to proceed with cloud storage service, then get started here.
 Otherwise, keep reading.
 We’re about to get a bit more technical.

 Types of Cloud Storage